Photo: Trevor Glass

 1) Explore and Share the Case for Funding in the UK Overseas Territories

 The Environmental Funders Network has prepared a prospectus laying out the unparalleled opportunity for UK funders to achieve global conservation impacts in the Overseas Territories.
 It showcases their unique assets, explains the UK’s shared responsibility, highlights fundable local solutions and provides testimonials from experienced funders and NGOs.

 There is a strong case for funders to collaborate in order to maximise impact and coordination in these small jurisdictions.
 We are therefore delighted to be supporting John Ellerman Foundation in the process of establishing a collaborative fund for the UK Overseas Territories which is currently open to wider funder participation.

 3) Fund Projects in Direct Need of Support

-There are currently few direct links between UK funders and Territory NGOs.
-In order to aid bilateral funding agreements, we have co-ordinated a large pipeline of locally-led project concepts in need of support which are available to view here.
+Whilst both UK and local NGOs are active in the Territories, most funders only have links to the UK NGOs.
+As part of our approach to build up Territory voices and support local leadership, we have co-ordinated a large pipeline of locally-led project concepts in need of support which are available to view here.

 * Can the UK Overseas Territories fund themselves?